lgerosa/rosa_webinar_20Jan2021/README.md

 * The recording of the talk can be downloaded from the [Rosa Webinar series website](https://www.rosaandco.com/webinars/2021/kinetic-models-with-complex-drug-protein-interactions)
 * The slides can be downloaded [here](https://github.com/lgerosa/rosa_webinar_20Jan2021/blob/main/ROSA_webinar_LGerosa_for_website.pdf)
+* PySB - the Systems biology modeling in Python toolbox, which is required to built and run the toy example model provided in the Jupyter Notebooks, can be downloaded [here](http://pysb.org/).
 * The PySB code will be uploaded after the Rosa Webinar on Jan 20 2021